shafaypro/CrackingMachineLearningInterview/README.md

         Higher the AUC, better the model is at predicting 0s as 0s and 1s as 1s.
 By analogy, Higher the AUC, better the model is at distinguishing between patients with disease and no disease.

 ![](https://miro.medium.com/max/722/1*pk05QGzoWhCgRiiFbz-oKQ.png)
-#### How would you define False positive and False Negative?
+#### How would you define False positive or Type I error and False Negative or Type II Error ?
-        False positive : A false positive is an outcome where the model incorrectly predicts the positive class.(was A but got predicted B)
+        False positive : A false positive is an outcome where the model incorrectly predicts the positive class.(was A but got predicted B) aka Type I error.

-        False Negative : A false negative is an outcome where the model incorrectly predicts the negative class. (was not A but predicted A)
+        False Negative : A false negative is an outcome where the model incorrectly predicts the negative class. (was not A but predicted A) aka Type II error.

-#### How would you define precision() and Recall(True positive Rate) ?
+#### How would you define precision() and Recall(True positive Rate)?
         Take a simple Classification example of "Classifying email messages as spam or not spam"

         Precision measures the percentage of emails flagged as spam that were correctly classified—that is, the percentage of dots to the right of the threshold line, it is also defined as % of event being Called at positive rates e.g